Pecan Tree Varieties

 Most sources agreed on one thing: the "Elliott" is the number one low chill pecan for the homeowner to grow from south Georgia to Central Florida.

 Most of the nurseries seem to agree on the number one low chill pecan for the home orchard: the Elliott.
 It is well suited to growing conditions in zones 8 and 9: from south Georgia to Central Florida.
-Pecans can be grown as far south as Central Florida, with a bit of soil amending, as long as close attention is paid to being at least 3 feet above the water table.

 Elliott is drought tolerant, even more so than the Desirable.
 It has moderate wind resistance, grows naturally with an open canopy and strong crotch angles, and therefore requires minimal tree training -- a real plus for the home owner.

-Elliott trees have a strong tendency to bear alternate years.
+Elliott pecan trees have a strong tendency to bear alternate years.
 It is noted for producing well-filled nuts of good quality.
 Nut size is small, but quality and flavor are excellent.
 Cracking ability is excellent as well.

 Nuts from the Elliott are thin shelled (like the old 'paper shell') and have a plump, tasty kernel.
 It yields about 82 nuts per pound.